TusharGoel13/TusharGoel13/README.md

 </div>

-## I am Tushar Goel, a backend and machine learning engineer from New Delhi ,India.
+##<div align="center"> I am Tushar Goel, a backend and machine learning engineer from New Delhi ,India.
-## I aim to develop products and explore technology driven by data, innovation and differentiation.
+  I aim to develop products and explore technology driven by data, innovation and differentiation.</div>

 - **🌍  I am  based in New Delhi, India**